 https://www.clao.org.uk/about-clao/

-The Civil Legal Assistance Office (CLAO) is a network of three offices in Scotland that helps clients with civil legal problems.
+The Civil Legal Assistance Office (CLAO) is a network of three offices in Scotland that helps clients with certain civil legal problems.
 We cover four geographical areas.
 We do not deal with criminal law.

 You can read about the work our solicitors do and their varied roles and locations on the Scottish Legal Aid Board’s website.